Ovid/perl-data-fauxson/README.md

 "repaired" by simply passing the word "continue" to the LLM and it will pick up where it left off.
 However, if the JSON you've already received has bad data, such as a bad ID or a bad timestamp, asking the LLM to "continue" to generate bad data is a waste of money and CPU.
+Plus, if you're doing this through an API instead of the Web interface, it's clumsier.

 This gives you a chance to inspect what little you have and decide if it's worth asking the LLM to continue.